 Figure X.4-1: Core HIV indicators for monitoring and evaluation of the 90-90-90 goals

 The ADX-HIV is based on QRPH Aggregate Data Exchange (ADX) Profile.
 It defines an ADX-conformant DSD consisting of data elements for the core indicators used for monitoring HIV 90-90-90 goal with associated disaggregation that can be readily used by different jurisdictions.
 An XML schema definition (XSD) generated from the DSD is also provided for validating the messages exchanged.
 Additional data elements and their disaggregations may be defined as necessary within the context of use - for example, within a particular country or implementing jurisdiction to meet the established reporting requirements.
-The inputs and process for creating and using ADX message schema is illustrated by Figure X.4-.
+The inputs and process for creating and using ADX-HIV message schema is illustrated by Figure X.4-2.

-Figure X.4-: An illustration of ADX Profile inputs and outputs
+Figure X.4-2: An illustration of ADX-HIV Profile inputs and outputs

 X.4.1 Concepts